yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 We schedule the link break with a scenario manager script.
 We also schedule changing the active clock parameter in the :ned:`MultiClock` modules in all nodes.
 Both changes are scheduled at 2s, halfway through the simulation:

 .. note:: We schedule the two changes at the same time, 2s.
-This is unrealistic.
+This is unrealistic (there is no mechanism here that detects the breakage of the time synchronization domains, so we switch the active clock manually with the scenario manager).

 ..
 TODO switching from one domain and another is controlled manually -> BS exactly the same time -> BS